codedx/codedx-kubernetes/README.md

 pwsh ./guided-setup.ps1
 ```

 The guided setup script checks to see whether your system meets the prerequisites before gathering configuration data with a [series of steps](#guided-setup-steps) to help you specify the setup.ps1 parameters necessary to deploy Code Dx in your Kubernetes environment.
+If you want to use LDAP for authentication, refer to the [LDAP configuration instructions](./setup/core/docs/auth/use-ldap.md) before starting the guided setup.

 At the conclusion of the guided setup, you can either run the generated setup commands or save the commands to run them later (recommended).

+>Note: You can find a description of each setup command parameter [here](./setup/core#setup-script).

 ## Data Migration